drodsou/comp/README.md

 - Svelte, with auto props (even with children/innerHTML)
 - SSR+hydration (.render in server + .define in client)
   - automatic server to client props passed via data-props base64-json
+- React via wc-react (https://github.com/nmetulev/wc-react) see example below

 Features
 - style only inyected in first instance of the tag, if several instances of a tag are created.
+  - or style: true create links of .css with same name of component .js
 - data-props="client-rendered" prevents client re-render in nested CEs
   - (so, never use data-props on client-side only, its an automatic attriute only)

-# if this is too complicated
+# if this lookss too complicated for the job:

 If you just need a simple client side webcomponent (without nesting), that even works with Svelte 'props'